pingcap/docs-cn/tools/data-migration-deployment.md

 ## Step 8: Edit variables in the `inventory.ini` file

-This step shows how to edit the variable of deployment directory, and explains the global variables and dm-worker configuration parameters in the `inventory.ini` file.
+This step shows how to edit the variable of deployment directory, and explains the global variables and DM-worker configuration parameters in the `inventory.ini` file.

 ### Configure the deployment directory